Bid Decisions on Firm-Fixed Price for Academic Research Contracts Policy

 If the bid exceeds the amount specified in the procedure for seeking approval to submit FFP bids, the Board of Trustees Finance Committee must review and concur with submission of the bid.

-The Director, Office of Contracts and Grants, is responsible for ensuring compliance with policy by verifying that all requirements of the policy have been followed before a bid can be submitted for an FFP program.
+The Office of Academic Research is responsible for ensuring compliance with policy by verifying that all requirements of the policy have been followed before a bid can be submitted for an FFP program.

 Appeal Process

-Exceptions to the cumulative/annual limits must be approved by the Director, Research Institute, the Vice President for Research and the Vice President for Finance & Administrative Services.
+Exceptions to the cumulative/annual limits must be approved by the Vice President for Academic Research and the Vice President for Finance & Administrative Services.

 Reference Documents